Coronavirus: Small business, hospitality sighs with 'relief' over Covid-19 rescue package

 "Our AdviceLine has been running red hot over the last few weeks and the biggest issue has been around leave.
 Employers certainly want to look after their people but it comes at a huge cost.

-"It's about keeping the economy going and businesses intact and what we've seen firsthand is them collaborating to maximise the chances of everyone getting through this recession."
+"It's about keeping the economy going and businesses intact and what we've seen first hand is them collaborating to maximise the chances of everyone getting through this recession."

 Business Central said the support for struggling businesses would keep businesses afloat and people in vulnerable sectors in work.